The Magnifying Glass

 - Open to films in all stages of development but Louisiana projects must be completed by September 25, 2017

 - Ideal projects will run 2-5 minutes in length

 - Films should require no more than $2,500 in total budget

 - Open to projects about or made by individuals living or working in Georgia, Louisiana, Mississippi, Tennessee, Indiana, or North Carolina

 - Preference will apply to filmmakers documenting communities of which they are a part

 - Submitter must be at least 18 years of age

-- Proposals based in Tennessee can apply here.
+- Proposals based in Louisiana can apply here.

 Our country harbors unconscionable social inequalities that too many endure at the expense of their freedom, dignity, safety and lives.
 The American South and Midwest has a responsibility to investigate the system its roots continue to feed.
 Members of the regions’ marginalized communities continue to see inequality personally magnified but publicly trivialized and, by way of silence and eventual omission, ignored.
 The Magnifying Glass works to pair individuals committed to making crucially important progressive short documentaries with humble financial support and the network of exposure its partners provide.

 The purpose of this grant is to assist micro-budgeted, expediently produced progressive or radical short films that aggressively investigate social injustice.
 Ideal projects will run 2-5 minutes in length and require no more than $2,500 in total budget.
 Projects may broach a number of larger issues, including those of violence, racism, sexism, homophobia, and gun control, but the ideal proposal will be deeply specific.
 Projects applying in this granting cycle must plan to be widely accessible via social media or other means.